EddieHubCommunity/BioDrop/docs/contributing/contributing-icons.md

 }
 ```

-After that open `links.json` file and add a new property to the `validIcons` object.
+3. Open `links.json` file and add a new property to the `validIcons` object.
 The property name must be same as the icon name (in this case, `spotify`).

 ```json
 {